sgodfrey66/Polls_and_press/part_02/readme.md

 ### Necessary Deliverables / Submission

  - Materials must be presented in a Jupyter Notebook stored within a repository on your personal (*not* GA) GitHub.
-Please submit a link to this repository by the due date (a submission link will be provided prior to the due date).
+Please submit a link to this repository by the due date ([submission link](https://docs.google.com/forms/d/e/1FAIpQLScez-8PsyIgP548fNtsoDpuNTdKxsr6tVvKPDtbr-mQov6NCw/viewform?usp=sf_link)).